tarfin-labs/tarfin-card/README.md

 - Scheduled Repayment of 1000$ due to 2021-03-01
 - Scheduled Repayment of 1000$ due to 2021-04-01

-A customer can repay the full amount of each single scheduled repayment, but also can repay partially or in full
+A customer can repay the full amount of each single `ScheduledRepayment`, but also can repay partially or in full.

 #### Challenge